Hike Desert, Canyons and Berber Villages in Tunisia

 Sahara Desert

-Before embarking on your overnight Sahara Desert trek you'll spend a night at Dunes Insolites, a comfortable fixed desert camp offering twin-share tent accommodation, with hot showers and a café with shisha.
-On the following night, you'll venture deeper into the desert followed by a caravan of camels.
-Here, you'll spend a peaceful night in a bivouac, either on top of a dune for unrivaled panoramic views, or near an oasis to benefit from the freshness and surrounding greenery.
-Your camel drivers will prepare the refuges for the night, as well as a delicious meal cooked over a wood fire, under the stars.
+On this night, you'll venture deeper into the desert followed by a caravan of camels.
+Here, you'll spend a peaceful night in a bivouac tent, either on top of a dune for unrivaled panoramic views, or near an oasis to benefit from the freshness and surrounding greenery.
+Your camel drivers will prepare the shelters for the night, as well as a delicious meal cooked over a wood fire, under the stars.

 Tozeur

-Spend one night within the medina of Tozeur at a beautiful luxury riad, usually Dar Nejma or Dar Tozeur.
-Behind their imposing studded door, these riads are a peaceful haven, offering several lush, interior courtyards, a swimming pool, a spa, indoor and outdoor lounges, terraces overlooking the villa and a gourmet restaurant.
-All the twin-share rooms come with ensuite toilets and have unique decor and character.
-Occasionally, due to the makeup of the group and the size of these characterful accommodation, the group may be split across two properties or accommodated at another riad of a similar standard.
+Spend one night within the medina of Tozeur at a beautiful luxury riad, usually Dar Nejma or Dar Noor.
+Behind their imposing studded door, these dars are a peaceful haven, offering lush interior courtyards, a swimming pool, indoor and outdoor lounges, sun terraces, and a gourmet restaurant.
+All the twin-share rooms come with en suite toilets and have unique decor and character.
+Occasionally, due to the makeup of the group and the size of these characterful accommodations, the group may be split across two properties or accommodated at another dar of a similar standard.

 Hergla